 Maryland Fair Debt Collection Laws

-The Maryland Fair Debt Collection Act prohibits debt collectors and creditors from engaging in deceptive, threatening, or other abusive collection behavior.
+The Maryland Consumer Debt Collection Act prohibits debt collectors and creditors from engaging in deceptive, threatening, and other abusive collection behavior.

-The federal FDCPA sets limits on what debt collectors can and can't do when attempting to get you to pay a debt.
+The federal FDCPA limits what debt collectors can and can't do when attempting to get you to pay a debt.
 For example, the FDCPA:

 • prevents debt collectors from talking to third parties about your debt (subject to some exceptions)